This guidance for charities explains the the automatic disqualification rules.

 For example, carrying out appropriate Disclosure and Barring Service checks relevant to working or volunteering with children or other vulnerable groups - if the role is eligible.

-Serving charity trustees who become disqualified when the rules change, must not continue to act in their position.
+Disqualified serving charity trustees must not continue to act in their position.
 They should also resign formally from their trustee position so that it is clear that they are no longer part of the trustee body.

 The charity will need to check whether any resignation in these circumstances affects the minimum number of trustees that must attend meetings so that decisions can be made properly.
 (This is called the quorum).

-Serving staff in a relevant senior manager position, who become disqualified when the rules change, must not continue to act in that position.
+Serving staff in a relevant senior manager position who are disqualified must not continue to act in that position.

 The charity may need to take legal advice if a senior manager becomes disqualified- particularly concerning the employment and other rights of the senior manager.

-You can refer serving trustees and relevant senior managers at your charity, who are or will become disqualified under the new rules to our detailed guidance for individuals, which includes advice on applying for a waiver before the rule changes take effect.
+You can refer serving trustees and relevant senior managers at your charity who are disqualified to our detailed guidance for individuals, which includes advice on applying for a waiver.

 Charities can use this guidance from the charity Unlock provides details for organisations that have trustees and senior managers on how to deal with criminal records.